Modeling the Risk of In-Person Instruction during the COVID-19 Pandemic: Problem Statement

 The emerging Delta wave presented challenges when planning for the Fall 2021 semester.
 First, while the Delta variant drove an increase in cases during the summer of 2021, the exact increase in Delta's infectivity compared to the original strain was not well understood at the time when the University needed to decide on classroom density.
 In addition, the literature on vaccine efficacy against the Delta variant was sparse.
 Preliminary reports from the United Kingdom and Israel were not encouraging; early studies from the UK NHS \citep{andrews2021effectiveness} and Israel Health Ministry \citep{covid_delta_israel} estimated BNT162b2 Pfizer vaccine efficacy of $88\%$ and $39\%$ respectively against symptomatic illness from the Delta variant.
 In context, the BNT162b2 Pfizer vaccine achieved vaccine efficacy of $95\%$ against the original strain in clinical trials \citep{polack2020safety}.

-Appendix Section A2 explains how we estimated the Delta variant's increased infectivity and decreased vaccine efficacy to produce models of classroom risk that are robust to uncertainty in both parameters.
+Appendix A2 explains how we estimated the Delta variant's increased infectivity and decreased vaccine efficacy to produce models of classroom risk robust to uncertainty in both parameters.
 We used these models to determine if the University could safely hold in-person classes during the Delta wave of the pandemic.